-Some of our programming networks' affiliation agreements will expire in 2011 and 2012 and we cannot assure you that they will be renewed.
+If we are unable to renew our programming networks' affiliation agreements, some of which expire in 2011 and 2012, our revenues will be negatively affected.

 Our programming networks have affiliation agreements that will expire in 2011 and 2012.
 As of December 31, 2010, these affiliation agreements covered approximately 11%, 26%, 19% and 33%, respectively, of the subscribers of AMC, WE tv, IFC and Sundance Channel.
 Failure to renew these affiliation agreements, or other agreements expiring after this time, could have a material adverse effect on our business.
 A reduced distribution of our programming networks would adversely affect our affiliation fee revenue, and impact our ability to sell advertising or the rates we charge for such advertising.
 Even if affiliation agreements are renewed, we cannot assure you that the renewal rates will equal or exceed the rates that we currently charge these distributors.